IBM/Kubernetes-container-service-GitLab-sample/README.md

 i.e.
 Replace `<namespace>` to your own container registry namespace.
 You can check your namespace via `bx cr namespaces` for

-# 3. Create Services and Deployments
+# 3. Create Services and Deployments for GitLab, Redis, and PostgreSQL

+### 3.1 Using PostgreSQL in container

-Run the following commands or run the quickstart script `bash quickstart.sh` with your Kubernetes cluster.
+If you are using a container image to run PostgreSQL, run the following commands or run the quickstart script `bash quickstart.sh` with your Kubernetes cluster.

 ```bash
 kubectl create -f local-volumes.yaml